lawmurray/doxide/docs/command-line.md

 `doxide help`
 :   Print usage information.

 Command-line options are as follows.
-When provided, they override the same settings in the `doxide.yaml` file.
+When provided, they override the same settings in the [configuration file](/configuring).

 `--title`
 :   Main page title.